Developer/Products/to-markdown

 Modular & fast

-Per-format adapters keep the bundle lean — only load the converters you actually need.
+Per-format converters keep the bundle lean — only load the adapters you actually need.

 How it runs